A Filmmaker at the Heart of Public Lands

 Let people in power know that you are not OK with your lands being sold off to the highest or most-connected bidder.
 They call them Federal Lands to try to convince people that it’s government overreach, but they are your lands.
 They belong to all Americans.
 If we don’t fight for them now, once they are gone, we can’t get them back.

-Visit desofilm.com to learn more about Justin’s new film, Return to Desolation, and to find a screening near you.
+Visit desofilm.com to learn more about Justin’s film, Return to Desolation.

 Photos: Justin Clifton